 Where to stay in Santo Domingo?

-Alternatively, an Airbnb in Santo Domingo is also a great option to give your city trip a personal touch, especially as there are a lot of unique places to stay in Santo Domingo.
+Alternatively, an Airbnb in Santo Domingo is also a great option to give your city trip a personal touch, especially as there are a lot of unique places to stay in Santo Domingo and the colonial district.
 Check out a comprehensive list of the 27 best and most spectacular Airbnbs in Santo Domingo here.

 Is it safe to visit Santo Domingo?